bhushanpatil-ai-ml/customer-churn-ml-pipeline/README.md

 - Logistic Regression

-Logistic Regression serves as a strong baseline model for binary classification problems such as churn prediction.
+Logistic Regression is commonly used as a baseline model for binary classification problems.

 ---

 ## Project Workflow

-The machine learning pipeline follows these steps:

 1. Data Loading
 2. Exploratory Data Analysis (EDA)